 - Will ArcGIS Server work when disconnected from the network?

-- I'm attempting to connect to the server in ArcGIS Desktop through ArcGIS Web Adaptor, and my connection fails.
+- I'm attempting to connect to the server in ArcGIS Pro through ArcGIS Web Adaptor, and my connection fails.

 - Can I safely rename a GIS server machine in my ArcGIS Server site?